-Using Durable Objects · Cloudflare Workers docs
+Using Durable Objects

 }

-Learn more about communicating with a Durable Object in the Workers Durable Objects API reference.
+Learn more about communicating with a Durable Object in the Workers Durable Objects API reference .

 Uploading a Durable Object Worker

-The easiest way to upload Workers that implement or bind to Durable Objects is to use Wrangler, the Workers CLI.
-We recommend starting with one of our templates, the simplest of which can be used by running:
+The easiest way to upload Workers that implement or bind to Durable Objects is to use Wrangler , the Workers CLI.
+You can start with one of our templates, the simplest of which can be used by running:

-$ wrangler generate <worker-name> https://github.com/cloudflare/durable-objects-template
+$ wrangler generate <WORKER-NAME> https://github.com/cloudflare/durable-objects-template

 This will create a directory for your project with basic configuration and a single JavaScript source file already set up.
-If you want to be able to bundle external dependencies with your code using Rollup or Webpack, or to use CommonJS modules rather than ES modules, you may want to try one of our other starter templates instead:
+If you want to use TypeScript, or be able to bundle external dependencies with your code using Rollup or Webpack, or to use CommonJS modules rather than ES modules, try one of the other starter templates instead:

-The following sections will cover how to customize the configuration, but you can also immediately publish the generated project using
+The following sections will cover how to customize the configuration, but you can also immediately publish the generated project using the

-wrangler publish.
+wrangler publish command.

 Specifying the main module

-Workers that use modules syntax must have a "main" module specified from which all Durable Objects and event handlers are exported.
+Workers that use ES Modules syntax must have a main module specified from which all Durable Objects and event handlers are exported.
 The file that should be treated as the main module is configured using the

 "main" key in the